Sage/ez-streams/README.md

 To define your own writer you just need to pass an asynchronous `write(_, val) {...}` function to `ezs.devices.generic.writer`.

-So, for example, here is how you can wrap mongodb APIs with EZ streams:
+So, for example, here is how you can wrap mongodb APIs into EZ streams:

 ``` javascript
 var reader = function(cursor) {